 6.17.a.
-The program director must have the authority and responsibility to set appropriate clinical responsibilities (i.e., patient caps) for each resident.
+The program director must have the authority and responsibility to set appropriate clinical responsibilities for each resident based on the PGY level, patient safety, resident education, severity and complexity of patient illness/condition, and available support services.
 (Core)